dynatrace-oss/unguard/README.md

 ### ⛵ AWS [EKS](https://aws.amazon.com/eks/) Deployment

-1. Pull AWS configuration via [ACE UPM](https://internal.ace-tools.dynatrace.com/upm/me/dashboard) (see [here](https://dev-wiki.dynatrace.org/x/wx6jF) for your first-time setup)
+1. Pull AWS configuration via [ACE UPM](https://internal.ace-tools.dynatrace.com/upm/me/dashboard) (see [here](https://dev-wiki.dynatrace.org/x/wx6jF) for your first-time setup).

-2. Let `aws` update your kubeconfig to be connected to EKS
+2. Let `aws` update your kubeconfig to be connected to EKS.
+   This command will also return you the account ID that you need in the next step.
+   It is encoded in the ARN ` arn:aws:eks:${REGION}:${AWS_ACCOUNT_ID}:cluster/${CLUSTER_NAME}`.

    ```sh
    aws eks update-kubeconfig --name ${CLUSTER_NAME} --region ${REGION}
    ```

-3. Let `aws` log you into your ECR repository so that Docker pushes images to that
+3. Let `aws` log you into your ECR repository so that Docker pushes images to that.

    ```sh
    aws ecr get-login-password --region ${REGION} | docker login --username AWS --password-stdin ${AWS_ACCOUNT_ID}.dkr.ecr.${REGION}.amazonaws.com